-In accordance with REMM NAH7, Sydney Metro prepared the City and Southwest Movable Heritage Strategy after consultation with and seeking moveable heritage registers from Sydney Trains.
-Movable heritage items listed in the Sydney Metro City and Southwest Movable Heritage Strategy are listed below for each station.
+In accordance with REMM NAH7, Sydney Metro prepared the City and Southwest Moveable Heritage Strategy after consultation with and seeking moveable heritage registers from Sydney Trains.
+Movable heritage items listed in the Sydney Metro City and Southwest Movable Heritage Strategy are listed in the tables below for each station.
 Where a movable heritage item is required to be removed in order to undertake the proposed works at a station, the methods of relocation, storage and reinstatement outlines of the Strategy will be followed.

-Table 10: Marrickville Station moveable heritage
+Table 10: Hurlstone Park Station moveable heritage